Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --cutoff_5utr_coverage CUTOFF_5UTR_COVERAGE, -cu5 CUTOFF_5UTR_COVERAGE
                             The minimum coverage of 5'UTR derived sORF candidates.
                             This value can be assigned by percentage ("p") or the amount of reads ("n").
-Ex: p_0.05 means that the coverage of sORF candidates should be higher than 5 percentile of all 5'UTR transcripts. n_10 means that the coverage of sORF candidates should be higher than
+For example, p_0.05 means that the coverage of sORF candidates should be higher than 5 percentile of all 5'UTR transcripts. n_10 means that the coverage of sORF candidates should be higher than
                             10. Default is p_0.5.
       --cutoff_3utr_coverage CUTOFF_3UTR_COVERAGE, -cu3 CUTOFF_3UTR_COVERAGE
-                            The meaning is the same as --cutoff_5utr_coverage.
+                            It is similar to --cutoff_5utr_coverage.
 This value is for 3'UTR.
 Default is p_0.5.
       --cutoff_intercds_coverage CUTOFF_INTERCDS_COVERAGE, -cuf CUTOFF_INTERCDS_COVERAGE
-                            The meaning is the same as --cutoff_5utr_coverage.
+                            It is similar to --cutoff_5utr_coverage.
 This value is for interCDS.
 Default is p_0.5.
-      --cutoff_background CUTOFF_BACKGROUND, -cub CUTOFF_BACKGROUND
+      --cutoff_base_coverage CUTOFF_BASE_COVERAGE, -cub CUTOFF_BASE_COVERAGE
                             The general minimum coverage of all sORF candidates.
                             All candidates should fit this condition as well.
                             Default is 10.